 Over the years, there have been many attempts to ban flame retardants starting as far back as the 1970s when PCB was banned.
 In the late 1990s concerns emerged about PBDEs found in indoor dust.
 The chemical industry agreed to phase out PBDEs, but, the replacement has been found to be just as toxic.

 There are twelve states that have policies regulating flame retardants, but much more needs to be done.

 Recently, the Environmental Health News reported that firefighters, scientists and health and consumer advocates are petitioning the Consumer Product Safety Commission to ban organohalogen flame-retardants, a class of flame-retardants added to children’s products, furniture, mattresses and electronic casings.

 Enchanted Slumber organic sleepers are “made to last beyond the joy of childhood” and meant to become treasured heirlooms that can be passed on to a sibling or friend.

 Enchanted Slumber’s core values include pursuit of wellness, beautiful design, and environmental sustainability.

 “It is our belief that children should have the very best.”
 Anna Spanton

 Enchanted Slumber Blankets are available on their website.

-Mary Cordaro, SafBaby’s Healthy Building and Indoor Environmental Expert recommended Enchanted Slumber’s Sleepers for SafBaby’s Best Product Award.
+Mary Cordaro, Safe Baby Healthy Child’s Healthy Building and Indoor Environmental Expert, recommended Enchanted Slumber’s Sleepers for Safe Baby Healthy Child’s Best Product Award.